robinalexandraremollo4/REMOLLO_RB/README.md

 To see the main python program for Progrsmming Assignment 1, click this link [https://github.com/robinalexandraremollo4/REMOLLO_RB](https://github.com/robinalexandraremollo4/REMOLLO_RB/blob/main/%5BREMOLLO_2ECED%5D%20(1).ipynb)

   READ ME FILE VERSION HISTORY
-  August 25, 2026 - Creating the code for Problems 1, 2, 3
+  August 25, 2026 - Encryption of the code on Jupyter Notebook for Problems 1, 2, 3
+  August 26, 2026 - Start-up for the README file
+  August 27, 2026 - Finalization of code structures and flow of README file.
+Creation of a cohesive Github repository for all requirements.